24 Hours Hotline: +86 137-3541-1378

 · Price: 8-12 RMB/4 pieces.

-· Cultural Anecdote: Locals judge quality by the "crisp-to-soft ratio" and how many buns burst during cooking (fewer is better).
+· Cultural Anecdote: Locals judge quality by the “crispy-soft ratio” and how few buns break during cooking.

 2. Suzhou-Style Wontons

-· Distinguishing features from large wontons: Smaller, delicate "lotus pouch" shape, thinner wrapper.
+· Distinguishing Features: Smaller, delicate "lotus pouch" shape, thinner wrapper.

 · Two classic varieties: